In this article:

 When the letter is received, usually the recipient's software will automatically send back an electronic acknowledgement.
 Acknowledgements will indicate whether the letter was received successfully or not.

-When the letter is awaiting delivery it will display a triple dot icon in the Acknowledged column of Outgoing Letters (Sent tray).
+When the letter is awaiting acknowledgement it will display an orange hourglass icon underneath the letter within the Outgoing Letters > Sent tray.

 If the letter later receives an electronic acknowledgement, this will overwrite the manual acknowledgement.

 On the other hand, if the letter is not sent, it will return to the Ready to Send tray, and will display an 'Error' notification.

 If this happens you can click on the letter to view further details of the error, and from here, attempt to re-send it by pressing Print and Send again.

 When another practice sends an electronic letter to you, it will appear in the Results / Letters panel, under Incoming Correspondence.
 Click on the letter to read it.